chadkluck/serverless-deploy-pipeline-atlantis/docs/README-0-Start-Here.md

 [README 3: CloudFormation Deploy Stack](../deploy-pipeline/README-3-CloudFormation-Deploy-Stack.md)

-If you wish to use the AWS CLI you will find instructions in [README 7: CLI](./README-7-CLI.md).
+If you wish to use the AWS CLI you will find instructions in [README: Use AWS CLI to Create and Update Deploy Pipeline CloudFormation Stack](../deploy-pipeline/cli/README-CLI.md).

 Once the Deploy stack is created it will automatically grab your code from the repository branch and create the Infrastructure stack.